Free Life Skills Sensory Stories for SEND & EYFS Learners

 free teaching resources

-Many young people I have taught have found efficient and effective ways of communicating a need or a want at some point in the past that then becomes their primary way of communicating.
-Unfortunate as they grow and develop into young adults this communicative behaviour becomes a barrier to so many aspects of life.
-What… Continue reading Teaching Alternative Behaviours.
+Improved Communication Through Alternative Behaviours Many young people I have taught have found efficient and effective ways of communicating a need or a want at some point in the past.
+That then becomes their primary way of communicating.
+Unfortunately, as they grow and develop into young adults, this communicative behavior becomes a barrier to so … Read more

 top SEN blog posts